barryvdh/laravel-httpcache/readme.md

 Laravel 5 can use [HttpKernelInterface Middlewares](http://stackphp.com/middlewares/), so also [HttpCache](http://symfony.com/doc/current/book/http_cache.html).
 This package provides a simple ServiceProvider to get you started with HttpCache.

-First, require this package in composer.json and run `composer update`
+First, require this package with composer

-    "barryvdh/laravel-httpcache": "0.2.x@dev"
+    composer require barryvdh/laravel-httpcache

 After updating, add the ServiceProvider to the array of providers in app/config/app.php